pigpigyyy/Yuescript/README.md

 # MoonPlus

 ![CI](https://github.com/pigpigyyy/MoonPlus/workflows/build-test/badge.svg)
-MoonPlus is a compiler for Moonscript language 0.5.0 written in C++ which could be 2~4 times faster than the original Moonscript compiler written in Moonscript.
+MoonPlus is a compiler adopting features from Moonscript language 0.5.0 and could be 2~4 times faster than the original Moonscript compiler.

 ## Features